 Toyo University was the first ISEP member in Tokyo, allowing students to see and experience everything from this metropolis.
 This is an ideal university for students looking to truly immerse themselves in Japanese language and culture with students from around the world.

-Hakusan Main CampusTokyo, Japan Campus Website20,000+ on Campus250,000+ residents in TokyoLanguage(s) spoke on campus: Japanese
+Hakusan Main CampusTokyo, Japan Campus Website20,000+ on Campus250,000+ residents in TokyoLanguage(s) spoken on campus: Japanese

 Tokyo, the capital of Japan, has a population of approximately 13.3 million.
 The city is the epitome of today's fast-paced urban lifestyle but still retains the quieter aspects of old traditions.
 It is easily recognized for its large-scale buildings as well as its subtle details — intensity and calm — a fusion that truly makes it a fascinating destination.